 Not only does Mei have a whole truckload of annoying crowd-control abilities to frustrate the enemy team with, she can also summon down a massive wall of ice that provides a super-annoying barricade for your future victims to have to deal with.
 Her excellent, immobilising Ultimate ability does require you to have a team who are savvy enough to capitalise on the opportunity though, so she's by no means a first pick if you're queuing up for a match with randoms.
 In a well-organised team, however, she can be a bit of a menace for the opposition to deal with.
 Expect your teammates to roll your eyes a bit when you choose her though.

 Bastion has languished at the bottom of the heap for far too long since his glory days in the beta, when everything he touched turned to pixellated dust.
-He was nerfed a little too hard for our liking back then, and a recent round of buffs haven't had nearly as much of an impact as we needed.
-He has his situationalso strengths when defending, but he still doesn't feel like the finished article to us.
+He was nerfed a little too hard for our liking back then, and a round of post-launch buffs haven't had nearly as much of an impact as he needed.
+He has his situational strengths when defending, but he still doesn't feel like the finished article to us.

 There's a lot of love for Torbjorn out there and with very good reason.
 Turrets always provide a real problem for the opposing team to deal with, and if they lack the wits to switch heroes and neutralise the threat, they'll find themselves on the backfoot for the entire match.
 The only problem though is that people have long since wised up to the urgency of eliminating this particular threat, and so this hero is struggling to punch hard in the current metagame.
 You'll still curse turrets and Bastions and swear they're overpowered from time to time, but the reality is that the answers are there to be made use of if you're prepared to make the necessary change.